vhborges/vimrc/README.md

 git clone https://github.com/ViniciusBorges22/vimrc.git ~/vimrc_backup && cd ~/vimrc_backup
 ./install.sh
 ```
+During instalation you will see an error regarding the gruvbox color scheme.
+Just ignore it, this plugin will be installed automatically.

 If you plan to use the YouCompleteMe plugin, make sure you have the following packages:
 - build-essential